iggredible/Learn-Vim/ch8_registers.md

 The yanked register will have the text from step three.

+One last tip, while in insert mode, you can quickly paste the text you just yanked using `Ctrl-r 0`.

 ## The Numbered Registers (`"1-9`)

 When you change or delete a text that is at least one line long, that text will be stored in the numbered registers 1-9 sorted by the most recent.